 Our armor thickens with the power of displacement, mind becomes dense.
 It’s easier to be angry and to shift blame onto others than it is to admit your own vulnerabilities, to let pride back down for once.
 But if you are dating someone you can’t be vulnerable with, then that might be another issue entirely.

 Do something for yourself.
 Self-love fosters a well so deep and overflowing, even our angry little seed can bloom and spread its roots to another.
 Focusing all of your energy on illogical worries is nonsense.
 We are all self-centered beings to a certain extent and at varying points.
 Go for a hike, experience something new and take care of yourself.
 Sing with abandon, dance to the strokes of the wind.
 Remember how you always wanted to do yoga?
 Go try a class and get down dog.
 Remember how you used to love to paint?
 Break out the acrylics and find your inner child again.

 Stop putting so much pressure on another person to make you happy.
 It is in this cycle, in this never-ending need of approval, that we try to resolve past trauma and recreate our path from behind.
 Jealousy is a stress response.
 Manage your anxiety and the jealousy may dissipate, honor old wounds and sow those seeds within, my little song birds!

 Work On The Relationship

 After you have established the error in your jealous claims, and we’re not actually dating a narcissistic sociopath (to which, gas lighting is an exception), put more effort into showing how much you care for the other person.
+Understand them.
 Active listening, validation, empathy- wash, rinse, repeat.
 If the relationship is rocky, jealousy is not only more imminent, but becomes a greater threat.

 Know What is Good for You